Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

 and

 where $\omega_\la \in \mathbb{S}^{d-1}$ in the direction of the vector $\la \in \R^d$, as before.

-In the small $\s$ regime, with high probability $\left|\s \cdot \frac{ \langle \omega_\la, \xi_\la \rangle}{|\la|} \right| \ll 1$ for all non-zero $\la \in \La_\B$, which, in light of \eqref{eq:monotonic}, implies that the logarithmic derivative $\frac{\partial}{\partial \s} \log \c(\Phi,\s)$ is negative.
+In the small $\s$ regime, with high probability $\left|\s \cdot \frac{ \langle \omega_\la, \xi_\la \rangle}{|\la|} \right| \ll 1$ for all non-zero $\la \in \La_\ze$, which, in light of \eqref{eq:monotonic}, implies that the logarithmic derivative $\frac{\partial}{\partial \s} \log \c_0(\Phi,\s)$ is negative.

-Thus, in the small $\s$ regime, the coverage function is, with high probability, monotonically decreasing in $\s$.
-Since the coverage probability is the expectation of the coverage function, this indicates in the small $\s$ regime, the coverage probability would decrease with increasing $\s$.
+Thus, in the small $\s$ regime, the coverage function near a base station is, with high probability, monotonically decreasing in $\s$.
+Since the coverage probability is the expectation of the coverage function, this indicates in the small $\s$ regime, the coverage probability near a base station would decrease with increasing $\s$.